JerryLiuMY/Textual-Analysis/README.md

 | Turnover              | 66.6%     | 70.5%      | 68.6%   | 65.9%     | 68.7%      | 67.3%   | /       |

 ![alt text](./__resources__/backtest.jpg?raw=true "Title")

+## Caveat
+- The articles whose returns or three-day returns cannot be constructed are removed from the data during pre-processing (many of which corresponds to delisted stocks).
+This corresponds to purposely avoiding buying stocks that will be delisted in the future -- the information that we could not know (and should not know) in advance.